 Former Chief Justice John Marshall

-Jairo N. Castellanos is a Trial Attorney in the Austin office of Rob Wiley, P.C.
+Jairo N. Castellanos is a Trial Attorney in the Austin office of Wiley Walsh, P.C.
 He graduated from The University of Nevada in Las Vegas with a bachelor’s degree in 2009.
 Mr. Castellanos then graduated from The University of Texas School of Law in 2015.
 Mr. Castellanos is fluent in English and Spanish.